-There are now over 4,000 academies and 5,000 counterparties.
+There are now 5,000 academies and over 6,500 counterparties.
 This makes selection from dropdown lists increasingly difficult.
-Not only is the typeface very small but there are many academies with the same or similar names.

-In order to ease this process, you now need to enter the UPIN or counterparty ID (CPID) rather than the academy/counterparty name itself.
+To do this you need to enter the UPIN or counterparty ID (CPID) rather than the academy/counterparty name itself.
 We hope that UPINs for academies in the trust will be well known.
 CPIDs will be less well known.
-In any case, if you don't know the UPIN or CPID, you can find it in the CPID tab using the 'Ctrl F' find function, and then enter it in the required cell.
+If you don't know the UPIN or CPID, you can find it in the CPID tab using AutoFilter or the 'Ctrl F' find function, and then enter it in the required cell.
 This will then automatically fill in the academy/CPID name and the other information required.